 Today, standing on the shoulders of giants, Blindingly Obvious are able to provide you with a versatile range of Venetians blinds in either wood or aluminium so get in touch with us to find out how we can help you choose the right blinds for your home or business.

-The shock revelation that Venetian blinds didn't even come from Venice has now got us thinking about other things with place names in.
-Now we're wondering if the Lambeth Walk can only be done by South Londoners, whether French kissing really began in France or whether our old friend, the Mars Bar was really manufactured on the planet mars - Oh where will it end!?!
+The revelation that Venetian blinds weren’t invented in Venice has now got us thinking about other things with place names in.
+Now we’re wondering if the Lambeth Walk can only be done by South Londoners, whether French kissing was really invented in France or whether our old friend, the Mars Bar was really manufactured on the planet mars – Oh where will it end!?!